 CFRX has been relaying CFRB’s signal since 1937.
 According to the ODXA site, the station uses a Bauer 701B modified to transmit on HF.
 The Bauer transmitters were always solid units.
 It went off the air in 2008 for several months while the transmitter was repaired, but eventually, it did return.
 Obviously, the station ownership finds value in the service and it continues today.

 I often wonder why the FCC won’t allow a similar HF relay service here in the US.
-Daytime propagation on the tropical bands (75 and 60 Meters (3.9-4 MHz and 4.7 – 5.06 MHz respectively)) would allow low power relays to cover large areas like CFRX.
-Tropical band propagation is such that night time coverage may degraded by interference from other, more powerful stations offshore.
-Even so, it seems like a good way to cover a lot of ground in a economical way.
+Daytime propagation on the tropical bands (75 and 60 Meters (3.9-4 MHz and 4.7 – 5.06 MHz respectively)) would allow low-power relays to cover large areas like CFRX.
+Tropical band propagation is such that nighttime coverage may be degraded by interference from other, more powerful stations offshore.
+Even so, it seems like a good way to cover a lot of ground in an economical way.

 Other Canadian shortwave relay stations:

 |CFRX||1000/6060||CFRB||Toronto, ON||50 KW/1010|

 |CKZN||300/6160||CFGB (CBC R-1)||St. Johns, NF||4.5 KW/89.5 MHz|

 |CKZU||500/6160||CBU (CBC R-1)||Vancouver, BC||50 KW/690|